ccxt/ccxt/wiki/Install.md

     # This gets passed to the `python-requests` implementation directly
     # You can also enable this with environment variables, as described here:
     # http://docs.python-requests.org/en/master/user/advanced/#proxies
-    # This is the setting you should be using with synchronous version of ccxt in Python 2 and 3
+    # This is the setting you should be using with synchronous version of ccxt in Python 3
     #
     'proxies': {
         'http': 'http://10.10.1.10:3128',